juhasev/sample-ninja-help/edit-project-links-entry-link.md

 - Use random panelist ID to test: Select yes if your survey platform requires using unique panelist IDs when testing.
 - Hash algorithm: Select which hashing algorithm is used to tamper-proof redirects.
 - Hash secret: Secret used to compute the hash verification code.
 This must match the target platform's shared secret.
-- Passcode param name: This option is only visible for **Re-contact** projects and is used to automatically pass in an uploaded passcode.
+- Passcode param name: This option is only visible for **Re-contact** projects and is used to pass in an uploaded passcode automatically.
+- Session param name: Defines URL param name for passing the session into the survey.

 ## Templates
 Templates allow you to pre-define survey entry and exit redirects URL, hashing, and parameter names for the most common survey platforms that you send sample to.
 This can be a real-time save when you send to a specific target platform regularly.
 Templates allow you to define everything needed for the target platform, including the hash URL of the target platform, hashing algorithm, hashing secret, and parameter names.